Mansion of the Doomed: Plot

 Nancy Chaney, the daughter of Los Angeles surgeon Leonard Chaney, loses her eyesight following a violent car accident.
 Leonard becomes determined to restore her eyesight, along with the help of his assistant, Katherine, first experimenting with the idea of an animal corneal transplant.
-He soon becomes obsessed with the idea of performing a full eye transplant, despite Katherine's insistence that it would destroy Nancy's optic nerve.
+He soon becomes obsessed with the idea of performing a full human eye transplant, despite Katherine's insistence that it would destroy Nancy's optic nerve.

-Leonard drugs one of his ophthalmologist peers, Dr. Dan Bryan, and harvests his eyes for Nancy.
-The surgery fails, and Leonard keeps the now-eyeless Dan locked in his basement.
-Meanwhile, Leonard continues to search for new potential eye "donors", picking up a witless female hitchhiker on Sunset Boulevard, kidnapping her, and bringing her to his home to harvest her eyes and transplant them into Nancy.
+Katherine drugs one of Leonard's ophthalmologist peers, Nancy's fiancé, Dr. Dan Bryan, so Leonard can harvest his eyes for Nancy.
+The surgery succeeds at first, but Nancy's blindness returns a few days later; meanwhile, Leonard keeps the now-eyeless Dan locked in an electrified cage in his basement.

+Leonard continues to search for new potential eye "donors", picking up a hapless female hitchhiker on Sunset Boulevard, kidnapping her, and bringing her to his home to harvest her eyes and transplant them into Nancy.
 Another surgical failure, Leonard begins to interview women under the guise of them applying for a job as caregiver for his daughter.
+When his first interviewee states that she is married to a United States Marshall, Leonard informs her that he still has a few more candidates to interview and that he'd let her know.
+His second interviewee is an unmarried orphan who had only been in town for a couple of weeks, Leonard "hires" her and offers her a drugged glass of wine.

+After this, he targets a real estate agent.
 As the transplants continue to fail, Leonard amasses a group of eyeless victims whom he keeps contained in a large holding cell in his basement.
-Katherine, horrified by the mounting situation, suggests to Leonard that he perform mercy killings on them to put them out of their misery.
-Leonard next attempts to kidnap a young girl, promising to take her to Disneyland, but she manages to escape.
+Katherine, horrified by the mounting situation, suggests he needs to get rid of the people in the basement—by killing them.
+Leonard refuses, stating he intends to help them.